 “Fitting in was definitely at the forefront of my mind coming into a predominantly white institution.
 But being a part of the EMBARK program really helped.
 This program at Rollins helps students from underrepresented backgrounds transition to life in college.
 We got to meet before classes even started our first year.
 Later, I became a student coordinator so I could help other new students find their way.
-This experience really gave me the confidence I needed to grow socially, personally, and academically, and the staff in the Center of Inclusion & Campus Involvement [CICI] has become like family to me.”
+This experience really gave me the confidence I needed to grow socially, personally, and academically, and the staff in the Student Center for Inclusion & Belonging has become like family to me.”

 What Drew Me In